Department of Electrical and Biomedical Engineering

 are providing a strong impellent to the evolution or revolution of this

-In general, several fundamental research questions on bio-detection technologies are: (1) How to efficiently preconcentrate, separate, select, or target the trace of biological analytes from samples in vitro or in vivo?
+In general, several fundamental research questions on bio-detection technologies are: (1) How to efficiently preconcentrate, separate, select, or target the trace of biological analytes from in vitro or in vivo samples?
 (2) How to develop novel molecular recognition techniques and signal transduction techniques to enhance the bio-detection sensitivity, specificity, response time, reliability, or other characteristics?
 (3) How to build small-scale devices with portability, implantability, automation, or networking capability?
 The research goal of our Lab is to address these questions for specific applications.

 Current Lab Research Foci: